-Enjoy Detroit Lakes Minnesota tourist attractions and vacations along the mile long sugar sand city beach and adjacent City Park.
+Enjoy Detroit Lakes Minnesota vacations along the mile long sugar sand city beach and adjacent City Park.
 This town is one of the state's most popular summer destinations.

 Fishing, swimming and water sports are primary attractions for the thousands of visitors who make Detroit Lakes their favorite Minnesota vacation destination.
 The Chamber of Commerce calls this the "412 Lakes Area."